Ajatt-Tools/Japanese/config.md

 ### Furigana

-* `database_lookups`.
-Whether to perform database lookups or rely entirely on Mecab.
 * `skip_numbers`.
 Whether to add furigana to numbers or not.
 * `prefer_literal_pronunciation`.
   The database has readings with the `ー` symbol in place of long vowels.